HeapsIO/heaps-doc/HXSL.md

 }
 ```

 The effect can be added to each material **list of shaders**.

 HXSL will then compile this list into a single shader instance, based on a desired list of **outputs**.

-For instance, we can select either the `output.color` or `output.normal` declared in `MyShader` to either write the normal value or the color value (or we could select both if we want to write to several textures at once, like in [MRT](https://en.wikipedia.org/wiki/Multiple_Render_Targets))
+For instance, we can select either the `output.color` or `output.normal` declared in `MyShader` to either write the normal value or the color value (or we could select both if we want to write to several textures at once, like in [MRT](https://en.wikipedia.org/wiki/Multiple_Render_Targets)).

 After we know the list of the shaders and the desired output, HXSL will be linking the shaders together, ensuring that all variables read have been previously written (for instance `MyEffect` requires a `transformedNormal` variable that has been written by another shader in the pipeline).

 Once linking is finished, HXSL will be optimizing out all the unused parts, such as:

 * branches implying `@const` variables are optimized out when they are unreachable
-* unused variables, unused textures, operations not performing any side effect that affects one of the outputs
+* unused variables, unused textures, operations not performing any side effects that affect one of the outputs

 The final resulting shader will then be compiled to the target platform native shader language (HXSL currently supports GLSL for OpenGL, HLSL for DirectX 11+, AGAL for AdobeAir, and PSSL for Sony PS4).